 • University of West Georgia– Bachelor of Music Online

 14. Criminal Justice

 Criminal justice majors learn the law enforcement system for targeting, arresting, and punishing offenders.
-Unlike tough law degrees, these easy online options focus more on the causes and responses to crime than tricky judicial codes.
+Unlike more difficult law degrees, these easy online options focus more on the causes and responses to crime than tricky judicial codes.
 Securing jobs like police officer, prison guard, court reporter, private investigator, and bailiff is possible.
-It’s also high-paying without an advanced degree.
+Plus, criminal justice high-paying without an advanced degree.

 • Washington State University– Online Criminal Justice BA